onsah/my-static-site-generator/content/pages/index.md

-# Aiono's Website
+# About Me

 Hi!
-I am Onur Sahin.
+My name is Onur Sahin (I use Aiono nickname online).
 I am a software developer.

 I got my bachelors in Computer Science from Bilkent University in 2021.
 Since then I worked full time at [Carbon Health](https://carbonhealth.com/).
 In 2023 I started doing masters in Computer Science/Informatik at [Freiburg University](https://uni-freiburg.de/en/).
 I love software engineering but I always wanted to try getting into programming languages & formal verification area so I am doing masters to see if I would like it.